-Electricity regulation applicable to RES Projects The main incentive for the use of renewable energy sources is a quota system in terms of quota obligations and a certificate trading system. - Electricity Certificates Act (2011:1200) Energy suppliers shall provide tradable certificates from the producers of electricity from renewable sources to show that a certain quota of the electricity was generated from renewable energy sources - Act on the Federal Real Estate Tax (1984:1052) Electricity generated from wind energy is eligible for tax privileges consisting in a reduction of the real estate tax Energy Tax Act (1994:1776) Regulation on State Subsidies for Solar Panels - Regulation No. 2009:689 Market Integration of RES Projects • The grid operator shall hold a licence, to connect electricity generation systems to the grid, transmit electricity and expand the grid.
+Electricity regulation applicable to RES Projects

+- The main incentive for the use of renewable energy sources is a quota system in terms of quota obligations and a certificate trading system. - Electricity Certificates Act (2011:1200)

+Energy suppliers shall provide tradable certificates from the producers of electricity from renewable sources to show that a certain quota of the electricity was generated from renewable energy sources tax privileges consisting in a reduction of the real estate tax Energy Tax Act (1994:1776) - Regulation on State Subsidies for Solar Panels - Regulation No. 2009:689 Market Integration of RES Projects The grid operator shall hold a licence, to connect electricity generation systems to the grid, transmit electricity and expand the grid.
 Renewable energy is however not given priority.
-Transportation RES Mainly taxation mechanisms Projects Under the supervision of the Tax Authority (Skatteverket) Biofuels and other RES-fuels are exempted from taxes • Companies that supply, import and produce fossil fuels must pay energy and carbon dioxide taxes • The costs of tax relief of biofuels are borne by the state • The Congestion Tax Act (2004:629) aims to reduce traffic congestion, improve the environment and contribute to financing infrastructure investments
+Transportation RES Projects Mainly taxation mechanisms Under the supervision of the Tax Authority (Skatteverket) Biofuels and other RES-fuels are exempted from taxes Companies that supply, import and produce fossil fuels must pay energy and carbon dioxide taxes The costs of tax relief of biofuels are borne by the state The Congestion Tax Act (2004:629) aims to reduce traffic congestion, improve the environment and contribute to financing infrastructure investments